Make home schooling engaging: our 5 top tips

 Vary the different teaching techniques and activities

 Your kids may require variety now more than ever in the home schooling activities to retain their attention and keep up motivation.
 It could help them to have a mixture of resource types to work with from websites, outdoor learning, reading, writing and listening activities incorporated into their education.
-Some things may be better taught in a kinaesthetic way.
+Children learn in different ways and some may be more suited to kinaesthetic learning.
 For example, weights and measures.
 Whilst others would benefit from visual learning e.g. flags of different countries.

 To improve the variety, it can be useful to look outside of your home for support.
-Some ideas include: finding plays that have been live-streamed, educational documentaries, walking in the garden/local park and examining animals, trees and flowers, or opt for an at-home one-to-one tuition service like Explore at Home.
-A new voice and approach can break up the learning process and give your child a fresh perspective.
+Some ideas include: finding plays that have been live-streamed, educational documentaries, walking in the garden/local park and examining animals, trees and flowers, or opt for an at-home, online learning tuition service like Explore at Home.
+A new voice and approach or online resource can break up the learning process and give your child a fresh perspective to their school day.

 Balance core subjects with creative tasks and life lessons